-In case of illness (or bereavement) you may be exempted from an assignment if a medical certificate (or otther documentation) is received by your lecturer and tutor within one week of the due date of the assignment.
+In case of illness (or bereavement) you may be exempted from an assignment if a medical certificate the assignment.
 If you are exempted from any assignment, then an average for the other assignments is taken and a total mark out of 5% (for each half) will be returned.
-Please note that ad hoc excuses (car trouble, and similar!) will not be accepted; only documentation in connection with illness or missed before the date of enrolment.
+Please note that ad hoc excuses (car trouble, and similar!) will not be accepted; only documentation in connection with illness or bereavement.
+If you enrolled late, then exemption will automatically be granted for any assignments missed before the date of enrolment.